codeceptjs/CodeceptJS/docs/helpers/Nightmare.md

 ### grabAttributeFrom

 Retrieves an attribute from an element located by CSS or XPath and returns it to test.
-An array as a result will be returned if there are more than one matched element.
 Resumes test execution, so **should be used inside async with `await`** operator.
+If more than one element is found - attribute of first element is returned.

 ```js
 let hint = await I.grabAttributeFrom('#tooltip', 'title');